sergiodxa/react-lazy-image/README.md

 The image source path to load.

 ### `defaultSource: ?string`
 The default image source path or base64.
-If isn't defined the it uses a SVG animated spinner.
+If isn't defined then it uses a SVG animated spinner.

 ### `type: ?string`
 The format type of the image (`png`, `svg+xml`, `jpg` or `gif`).
 Default: `*`.